AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 Code structure
 ==============

- is built upon the   framework.
+Castro is built upon the AMReX C framework.
 This provides high-level classes for managing an adaptive mesh refinement simulation, including the core data structures we will deal with.
-A key design pattern in  is that the overall memory management and parallelization is done in the  layer, while the heavy computational work is done in Fortran kernels.  provides convenient data structures that allow for this workflow—high level objects in  that communicate with Fortran through pointers to data regions that appear as multidimensional arrays.
+A key design pattern in AMReX is that the overall memory management and parallelization is done in the C layer, while the heavy computational work is done in Fortran kernels.
+AMReX provides convenient data structures that allow for this workflow—high level objects in C that communicate with Fortran through pointers to data regions that appear as multidimensional arrays.

- uses a structured-grid approach to hydrodynamics.
+Castro uses a structured-grid approach to hydrodynamics.
 We work with square/cubic zones that hold state variables (density, momentum, etc.) and compute the fluxes of these quantities through the interfaces of the zones (this is a finite-volume approach).